Current update in relation to HMRC practice and claims

-Unfortunately the government has proposed to introduce new legislation in April 2020 capping the repayable credit to three times a claimant company’s total PAYE and NIC, we believe in order to combat perhaps more aggressive claims made by some companies claiming this repayment.
+New legislation is set to come into force in April 2021 capping the repayable credit to a maximum of £20,000 plus three times a claimant company’s total PAYE and NIC, we believe in order to combat perhaps more aggressive claims made by some companies claiming this repayment.

 But what about those companies with minimal employee costs and genuine R&D activity?

 A company is exempt from the cap if:

 - Its employees are creating, preparing to create or managing Intellectual Property (IP); and